 However, while the prayer is essentially straight from the Bible, Christians did not put the two verses together until the 11th century.
-The Catholic Encyclopedia explains, “In point of fact there is little or no trace of the Hail Mary as an accepted devotional formula before about 1050.
-All the evidence suggests that it took its rise from certain versicles and responsories occurring in the Little Office or Cursus of the Blessed Virgin which just at that time was coming into favor among the monastic orders.
+The Catholic Encyclopedia explains that “in point of fact, there is little or no trace of the Hail Mary as an accepted devotional formula before about 1050.
+All the evidence suggests that it took its rise from certain versicles and responsories occurring in the Little Office or Cursus of the Blessed Virgin, which just at that time was coming into favor among the monastic orders.
 Two Anglo-Saxon manuscripts at the British Museum, one of which may be as old as the year 1030, show that the words ‘Ave Maria’ etc. and ‘benedicta tu in mulieribus et benedictus fructus ventris tui’ occurred in almost every part of the Cursus, and though we cannot be sure that these clauses were at first joined together so as to make one prayer, there is conclusive evidence that this had come to pass only a very little later.”

 At first the prayer was known as the “Salutation of the Blessed Virgin,” and only consisted of the two verses joined together.
 It was not until much later that the second petitionary half of the prayer (the Holy Mary part) was added.
 For several centuries the prayer simply ended at “…blessed is the fruit of thy womb, Jesus.
 Amen,” but sometimes included different petitions that were added on after that.